Find Trade Colleges

 Lawrenceville, GA

-Gwinnett Technical College ranked #8 on this year’s Best Value Mechanic & Repair Technologies Basic Certificate Schools in Georgia list.
-Located in the suburb of Lawrenceville, GTC is a public school with a medium-sized student population.
+Gwinnett Technical College came in at #8 in this year’s edition of the Best Value Mechanic & Repair Technologies Basic Certificate Schools in Georgia ranking.
+Located in the large suburb of Lawrenceville, GTC is a public college with a moderately-sized student population.

 GTC undergraduate students pay an average of $3,286 in in-state tuition and fees each year.